 In recent years, the foundation has focused its education work on advocating for high quality school choices.
 In 2017, the foundation took an even more active role in the advancement of area schools.

 School Grant Program

-A key initiative is our School Grant Program (SGP) that lets The Foundation follow a more formal process to provide financial support for schools.
-The foundation awards grants of up to $5,000 twice a year (fall and spring) to support projects that advance academic achievement, parent engagement or provides enrichment activities.
+A key initiative is our School Grant Program (SGP), The Foundation's formal process to provide financial support to schools.
+The Foundation awards grants to support projects that advance academic achievement, parent engagement or provides enrichment activities.

 School Technical Support

 The Foundation supplies technical support to schools and advocates for their programs.
-The Foundation is also involved in school development and is a leader in the Northeast Denver Innovation Zone that’s made up of four area International Baccalaureate schools: Swigert Elementary, McAuliffe International and McAuliffe Manual (both middle schools) and Northfield High School.
+The Foundation is involved in school development and is a leader in the Northeast Denver Innovation Zone that’s made up of four area International Baccalaureate schools and two others: Swigert Elementary, McAuliffe International and McAuliffe Manual (both middle schools), Northfield High School; and Willow Elementary and Montclair Academy.
 The Foundation works with Park Hill Neighbors for Equity in Education to support the community to improve schools in the surrounding neighborhoods.